matt-wats/Valorant-Enemy-Detection/README.md

 I don't know.
 I was just doing a fun computer vision project.
 Now that it's done, I've realized that 1. this would be really difficult for Valorant to detect and ban people for using and 2.
 It works way better than I anticipated.
 Testing this against images of the game made me realize that this would be supremely unfair to use, and I can't actually release it on github for just anyone to download.
 I am sorry.

 So this is as far as my project will go.
 If we ignore potential misuse of this project, it was lots of fun and it's really cool!

+# Future Improvements

+1. I noticed that zooming in on images with enemies far away, and then processing them with the detection model made it possible to detect them.
+So, instead of just processing an image, we could either: process the original and 5 (or something) zoomed in images to increase recall, or we could use the color mask before prediction to focus/zoom in on sections of interest.
+Both of these ideas would increase accuracy, while decreasing speed of prediction.
+2. We could dedicate time to creating larger and better datasets for our needs.